CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-core/README.md

 // 3) check later if the message was signed by this account const valid = await this.wcSdk.verifyMessage(mySignedMessage)
 ```

+## Wallet Connect Registry
+After going to production, we really recommend you to register your dApp on the [Wallet Connect website](https://walletconnect.com/).
+Differently than the `Project`, which is necessary to use Wallet Connect services, the `Registry` is not mandatory but
+lists your dApp on their website and helps Wallet Connect users to know your dApp.

 ## Read the Docs
 There is more information on the [documentation website](https://neon.coz.io/wksdk/core/modules.html)